KeenanLukeOM/alchemix-v3-docs/docs/user/concepts/myt-and-yield.md

 ## What is MYT?

-- **Tokenised basket**.
-MYT is an ERC-4626 token that holds deposits of ETH or USDC and routes them into several yield sources.
+- **Tokenised basket.** MYT is a Morpho V2 Vault token that holds deposits of ETH or USDC and routes them into several yield sources.

 - **DAO-managed allocation.** The Alchemix DAO selects strategies, sets target weights, and rebalances as markets shift.

-- **Built on Morpho V2.** The core vault logic uses Morpho’s lending layer to optimise on-chain execution and safety.
+- **Built on Morpho V2.** The core vault logic uses Morpho’s v2 vaults layer to optimise on-chain execution and safety.

 ## Per-Chain Variants